How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Tie Your Hair

-A tip to maintaining a flat and flawless leave out style with straight extensions would be to flat iron your hair as least as possible.
-If you straighten your leave out at the beginning of the week, tie it up every night so that you are not forced to continually flat-iron your hair throughout the week.
-Be sure to lay hair as flat as possible and cover with your scarf; this should keep your leave out and fly aways in place.
-Try to use a silk scarf, as this will help your extensions stay shiny and soft.
+A tip to maintaining a flat and flawless leave-out style with straight extensions would be to flat iron your hair as little as possible.
+If you straighten your leave-out at the beginning of the week, tie it up every night so you are not forced to continually flat-iron your hair throughout the week.

-For curly hair, braid as directed and tie up as well.
+For curly hair, braid/twist as directed and tie up as well.
 Securing your hair at night will keep hair from frizzing.
-Bonnets are the best method for wrapping up curly hair.
+A scarf and bonnet are the best duo for wrapping curly hair at night.
+Tying your hair up at night preserves both your leave out and extensions.
+In addition, protecting hair at night with scarves keeps hair from getting messy and shedding.

 head-wrap